Skip to main content

 Filter

 Use the Filter tool to explore a subset of your data.
+You can also use the Filter tool to remove unwanted rows.

 Input